spacalexandru02/ExcelVideoPlayer/README.md

 # **Excel Video Player**

-Am creat un program in python care reda video-uri de pe youtube in celule Excel.
-Pentru a rula programul ii dam url-ul videoului pe care vrem sa-l redam si rezolutia sa.
+I created a program in python that plays videos from youtube in Excel cells.
+To run the program, we give it the url of the video we want to play and its resolution.